Complete Guide to Natural Sweeteners

 1. Stevia

-Something to Watch For: Since it is so concentrated many companies such as “Stevia In the Raw” add ‘bulking’ agents to make it useful for baking with such as maltodexterin.
-STAY AWAGuide to Natural SweetenersY from those products.
-Sugar has a glycemic index of 52 where maltodexterin has a glycemic index of 110!
+Something to Watch For: Since it is so concentrated many companies such as “Stevia In the Raw” add ‘bulking’ agents to make it useful for baking with such as maltodextrin.
+STAY AWAY from those products.
+Sugar has a glycemic index of 52 where maltodextrin has a glycemic index of 110!

 Look for products with just stevia as the ingredient or with stevia combine with another natural sweetener listed below (erythritol, etc.).